-- To add spam messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Spam script from the Scripts menu. - To add good messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Good script from the Scripts menu. - SpamSieve will label or move new spam messages that you receive, depending on how you configure PowerMail below. - To manually label or move spam messages, select them and run the SpamSieve Label Spam or the SpamSieve Move Spam script from the Scripts menu.
+- To add spam messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Spam script from the Scripts menu. - To add good messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Good script from the Scripts menu. - SpamSieve will label or move new spam messages that you receive, depending on how you configure PowerMail below. - To manually ask SpamSieve to label or move messages that it thinks are spam, select them and run the SpamSieve Label If Spam or the SpamSieve Move If Spam script from the Scripts menu.